High Protein Bagel Recipe Ideas for Quick, Satisfying Breakfasts

 1. Preheat oven to 375°F.

-2. Mix yogurt, flour, cinnamon, and fruit in a bowl.
+2. Mix yogurt, flour, and cinnamon in a bowl until a soft dough forms.

 • 1 cup Greek yogurt